 Some works present this as being an extreme or outrageous thing to do, while others explore the conflict between the Squick factor of cannibalism and the logical point that this is a completely harmless activity, so why not?
 Works with magical settings also include this as a solution for beings who need to eat human flesh.

-In hard science fiction the meat is usually cultured from human muscle biopsies, but other forms of production have been used, including magical materialisation and "human flavoured" vegetable protein.
+In hard science fiction the meat is usually cultured from human muscle biopsies.
+Works at the softer end also use other methods of production, including Matter Replication, magical materialisation and "human flavoured" vegetable protein.

 This is a speculative trope for now, but given the progress being made on cell culture for food production it may be only a matter of time.